vivin12/jenkins-example/ansible-readme.md

 ### Ansible on Jenkins

+1. Got to manage Jenkins -> configure system -> configure over ssh.
+This is to enable jenkins to ssh into ansible system.
+Provide the ip, username and password of Ansible system.

-1. Once you have integrated Ansible server on Jenkins you can will see an option in post build actions.
+2. Once you have integrated Ansible server on Jenkins you will see an option in post build actions to send files over ssh.
+You can drop your war file to ansible server and in exec command section you can provide ansible run command ```ansible-playbook -i hosts simple-devops-image.yml```.